icopy-site/awesome/docs/awesome/dive-into-machine-learning.md

 You can learn more by studying one of the following resources.
 Both resources use Python, [PyMC](https://github.com/pymc-devs/pymc), and Jupyter Notebooks.
 * The **free book,** _[Probabilistic Programming and Bayesian Methods for Hackers](http://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/)._ Made with a "computation/understanding-first, mathematics-second point of view."
 It's available in print too!
 * [Bayesian Modelling in Python](https://github.com/markdregan/Bayesian-Modelling-in-Python)
+* Like learning by playing?
+Me too.
+Try [19 Questions](https://github.com/fulldecent/19-questions), "a machine learning game which asks you questions and guesses an object you are thinking about," and **explains which Bayesian statistics techniques are being used.**

 ## Risks